us0p/alexandria/library/programming/software_architecture/patterns/ddd.md

 Usually there are long discussions between software architects or developers and the domain experts.
 The software specialists want to extract knowledge from the domain experts, and they also have to transform it into a useful form.
 At some point, they might want to create an early prototype to see how it works so far.
 While doing that they may find some issues with their model, or their approach, and may want to change the model.
 The communication is not only one way.
 There is also feedback, which helps create a better model.
 This might seem like a very time consuming process, and it is, but this is how it should be

-The advisable way of communicating the model is to use small UML diagrams each containing a subset of the model with text that explains that explains behavior and constraints the diagram cannot.
+The advisable way of communicating the model is to use small UML diagram each containing a subset of the model with text that explains behavior and constraints the diagram cannot.
 Each subsection attempts to explain one important aspect of the domain.
-The documents can be hand-draw, because that transmits the feeling that they are temporary and might be changed in the near future, which is true.
+The documents can be hand-draw, because that transmits the feeling that **they are temporary** and might be changed in the near future, which is true.
 ### How to approach the transition from model to code
 1. Design a portion of the software system to reflect the domain model in a very literal way, so that mapping is obvious.
 2. Revisit the model and modify it to be implemented more naturally in software, even as you seek to make it reflect deeper insight into the domain.